DreymaR/BigBagKbdTrixPKL/Layouts/Graphite/README.md

 - In my opinion, that's not quite worth it as it makes key remapping (VK maps, programmable boards/devices using the HID protocol) harder.
 - Consequently, I added a keymap-friendly variant, the `Graphite-HB` ("**HB**" for "Hardware Bound" or something – and for fun!).
 - You can select your preferred variant using the `Variant/Locale` setting in the `Layout Selector` GUI.
 - The `HB` variant does make the common double quote hard to reach on this layout, especially on row-staggered boards.
-Hmmm...
+- However, with EPKL it's possible to get around such problems elegantly by using a CodeKey or other [sequencing][BBTSeq] options.
 - The two variants use separate EPKL BaseLayout files with minor differences.
 <br>